acenews/arccentury/_posts/2019-09-26-The-Three-Towns.md

 ---
 layout: post
-title:
+title: The buildings of the longest Arc
-description:
+description: This Arc has been lasting for roughly 3400 years and the citizens of OHOL were very creative during this time.
 tags: [status]
-header_image: /images/
+header_image: /images/xmas_tree.jpg
-image: /images/
+image: /images/xmas_tree.jpg
 authors: [Tea,Emma]
 ---